Parris Goebel: Music

 On 8 August 2016 Goebel released her first music video to the song "Friday", which was then featured on her EP Vicious.
 Later in August 2016, she released a music video for "Nasty", which is also featured on the EP.

 In December 2016 she eventually released Vicious, which featured artists including Jamaican Dancehall star, DeeWunn.

 Style

 Goebel is known for her particular style, known as Polyswagg.
 As she describes it, her style is based on hearing, breathing and living the music, being passionate while dancing and transmitting feelings.
 She also draws on music inspirations from the DanceHall style.
 Large amounts of her routines include this element, most notably in the Royal Family's World Hip Hop Dance Championship performances.

-Honours and awards

-In 2009, Goebel was awarded the Street Dance New Zealand Choreographer of the Year and Dancer of the Year awards.
-In 2014, she was named Female Choreographer of the Year at the World Of Dance Awards in Los Angeles.

-In 2006, she was awarded the inaugural Special Recognition Award at the Creative New Zealand Arts Pasifika Awards.

-In 2015, she was presented with the Top Variety Artist Award from the Variety Artists Club of New Zealand Inc and the Young Leader category of the New Zealand Women of Influence Awards.
+Her style has been described as raw and instinctive.